-Because of their very high energy density and long cycle life, lithium-ion batteries (LIBs) still dominate the market for energy storage systems.
+Because of their very high energy density and long cycle life, Li ion batteries (LIBs) still dominate the market for energy storage systems.
 Nevertheless, as the resources of raw materials for LIBs are scarce, alternative battery systems are urgently needed.
-In recent years, tremendous progress has been made for sodium-ion batteries (SIBs).[1-6] In particular regarding cost, abundance and distribution of raw materials across the earth, SIBs possess distinct advantages over LIBs.[7]
-Besides, the chemical similarity of the two alkali metal ions Na+ and Li+ offers the possibility of a "drop-in" technology for SIBs, which can make use of similar working mechanisms and components in the battery application.
-Regarding the electrode materials typically hard carbon is used as anode and layered transition
+In recent years, tremendous progress has been made for Na ion batteries (SIBs).^[1-6] In particular regarding cost, abundance and distribution of raw materials across the earth, SIBs possess distinct advantages over LIBs.^[7] Besides, the chemical similarity of the two alkali metal ions Na+ and Li+ offers the possibility of a "drop-in" technology for SIBs, which can make use of similar working mechanisms and components in the battery application.
+Regarding the electrode materials typically hard carbon is used as anode and layered transition metal oxide, prussian white/blue and analogues or vanadium phosphate are employed as cathode materials.^[2-4;8;9]